 Grace has been listening to electronic music ever since she tagged along with her friends to EDC Las Vegas 2014.
 She fell in love with the music and the culture under the Electric Sky, and she hasn't been able to get enough of it ever since.
 Her favorite artists include Porter Robinson, Adventure Club, Kaskade, ODESZA, Jai Wolf, Armin Van Buuren, Above & Beyond, and Chris Lake.
 Grace seeks out her favorite genres of bass, house, trance, and dubstep at music festivals across California and beyond.
 Her top festivals to date are EDC Las Vegas, Lightning in a Bottle, SnowGlobe, and ASOT Utrecht, and she hopes to attend countless more in the future.
 While pursuing her musical interests, she is also a student at the University of Michigan in Ann Arbor.

 Growing up in a musically-oriented family, with one brother rapping and touring America and another producing EDM in the Netherlands, Jayce started out having a strong affinity for classic rock and little else.
 She was introduced to EDM in 2010 with Flux Pavilion, Bassnectar, and The Glitch Mob.
-Zedd at Lollapalooza in 2014 was her first event -- since then, Jayce has attended at least one festival each year, including Lollapalooza, Bonnaroo, Ultra, and Lost Lands.
+Zedd at Lollapalooza in 2014 was her first event -- since then, Jayce has attended at least one festival each year, including Lollapalooza, Bonnaroo, Ultra, Lost Lands, and Electric Forest.
 As of now she is all about that bass and her favorite festival so far is Lost Lands.
 She loves to travel and hopes to combine her love of traveling, writing, and EDM into one.
 Jayce is graduating from Indiana University with a major in Public Relations and minors in International Studies and Arts Management.

 Apart from being the creative director of EDMID, Tamlyn has worked as a talent buyer and marketing manager for a local events company.
 She has been actively involved in the EDM community since the early 2000s and has attended everything from small club events to massives.
 Through EDMID she hopes to positively influence the way you view EDM and introduce you to different aspects of the genre and the culture that comes with it.